techidaily/site-fox-metric/source/_posts/troubleshooting-and-repairing-non-detected-sound-cards-in-windows-systems-pixelprecision-computers.md

 <span class="atpl-alsoreadstyle">Also read:</span>
 <div><ul>
-<li><a href="https://video-capture.techidaily.com/new-2024-approved-streamlined-techniques-for-downloading-vimeo-files/"><u>[New] 2024 Approved Streamlined Techniques for Downloading Vimeo Files</u></a></li>
+<li><a href="https://facebook-video-files.techidaily.com/new-in-2024-unlocking-visual-storytelling-the-20-key-strategies-for-powerful-fb-video-marketing/"><u>[New] In 2024, Unlocking Visual Storytelling The 20 Key Strategies for Powerful FB Video Marketing</u></a></li>
-<li><a href="https://facebook-video-footage.techidaily.com/new-in-2024-constructive-approaches-to-defeating-digital-trolls/"><u>[New] In 2024, Constructive Approaches to Defeating Digital Trolls</u></a></li>
+<li><a href="https://extra-approaches.techidaily.com/2024-approved-magix-vpx-the-ultimate-software-showdown/"><u>2024 Approved Magix VPX The Ultimate Software Showdown</u></a></li>
-<li><a href="https://screen-capture.techidaily.com/updated-2024-approved-file-sharing-solutions-beyond-sharex/"><u>[Updated] 2024 Approved File Sharing Solutions Beyond ShareX</u></a></li>
+<li><a href="https://android-location.techidaily.com/3-effective-methods-to-fake-gps-location-on-android-for-your-vivo-y78-5g-drfone-by-drfone-virtual/"><u>3 Effective Methods to Fake GPS location on Android For your Vivo Y78 5G | Dr.fone</u></a></li>
-<li><a href="https://facebook-video-share.techidaily.com/updated-the-essential-toolkit-for-youtube-video-editors-everywhere/"><u>[Updated] The Essential Toolkit for YouTube Video Editors Everywhere</u></a></li>
+<li><a href="https://tech-revival.techidaily.com/boost-your-writing-with-these-innovative-5-ai-companions/"><u>Boost Your Writing with These Innovative 5 AI Companions</u></a></li>
-<li><a href="https://location-fake.techidaily.com/4-methods-to-turn-off-life-360-on-nubia-z50-ultra-without-anyone-knowing-drfone-by-drfone-virtual-android/"><u>4 Methods to Turn off Life 360 On Nubia Z50 Ultra without Anyone Knowing | Dr.fone</u></a></li>
+<li><a href="https://fox-metric.techidaily.com/customize-your-experience-easily-modify-system-languages-and-locale-in-the-control-panel-with-yl-software-insights/"><u>Customize Your Experience: Easily Modify System Languages and Locale in the Control Panel with YL Software Insights</u></a></li>
-<li><a href="https://location-fake.techidaily.com/4-methods-to-turn-off-life-360-on-samsung-galaxy-m34-5g-without-anyone-knowing-drfone-by-drfone-virtual-android/"><u>4 Methods to Turn off Life 360 On Samsung Galaxy M34 5G without Anyone Knowing | Dr.fone</u></a></li>
+<li><a href="https://buynow-info.techidaily.com/1722748105159-does-the-tp-link-archer-ax6000-excel-past-the-netgear-nighthawk-ax12-in-depth-review-analysis/"><u>Does the TP-Link Archer AX6000 Excel Past the NETGEAR Nighthawk AX12?
+In-Depth Review Analysis</u></a></li>
-<li><a href="https://hardware-updates.techidaily.com/complete-guide-to-downloading-the-epson-workforce-ds-30-driver-for-windows-11-8-and-7-systems/"><u>Complete Guide to Downloading the Epson WorkForce DS-30 Driver for Windows 11, 8 & 7 Systems</u></a></li>
+<li><a href="https://fox-metric.techidaily.com/enhanced-dj-controllers-get-your-updated-denon-mc6000-mk-ii-dex-3-maps-now/"><u>Enhanced DJ Controllers: Get Your Updated Denon MC6000 Mk II DEX 3 Maps Now!</u></a></li>
-<li><a href="https://fox-metric.techidaily.com/detecting-symptoms-of-gpu-overheating-insights-from-yl-computing-experts/"><u>Detecting Symptoms of GPU Overheating: Insights From YL Computing Experts</u></a></li>
+<li><a href="https://howto.techidaily.com/fix-the-error-of-unfortunately-the-processcomandroidphone-has-stopped-on-oppo-a2-drfone-by-drfone-fix-android-problems-fix-android-problems/"><u>Fix the Error of Unfortunately the Process.com.android.phone Has Stopped on Oppo A2 | Dr.fone</u></a></li>
-<li><a href="https://fox-metric.techidaily.com/high-definition-dodge-challenger-srt-hellcat-wallsavers-and-imagery-collection-premium-wallpaper-selections-by-yl-computing/"><u>High-Definition Dodge Challenger SRT Hellcat Wallsavers & Imagery Collection - Premium Wallpaper Selections by YL Computing</u></a></li>
+<li><a href="https://program-issues.techidaily.com/fixing-the-issue-the-ascent-unable-to-launch-solutions-inside/"><u>Fixing the Issue: 'The Ascent' Unable to Launch – Solutions Inside</u></a></li>
-<li><a href="https://fake-location.techidaily.com/in-2024-3utools-virtual-location-not-working-on-nubia-z50s-pro-fix-now-drfone-by-drfone-virtual-android/"><u>In 2024, 3uTools Virtual Location Not Working On Nubia Z50S Pro?
-Fix Now | Dr.fone</u></a></li>
+<li><a href="https://android-unlock.techidaily.com/in-2024-how-to-unlock-a-motorola-moto-g84-5g-easily-by-drfone-android/"><u>In 2024, How To Unlock a Motorola Moto G84 5G Easily?</u></a></li>
-<li><a href="https://fox-metric.techidaily.com/master-your-pcs-energy-efficiency-expert-tips-on-managing-power-settings-by-yl-computing/"><u>Master Your PC's Energy Efficiency: Expert Tips on Managing Power Settings by YL Computing</u></a></li>
+<li><a href="https://fox-metric.techidaily.com/mastering-audio-repairs-with-yl-computings-pro-tips-uncover-the-secrets-to-perfect-sounds/"><u>Mastering Audio Repairs with YL Computing's Pro Tips - Uncover the Secrets to Perfect Sounds</u></a></li>
-<li><a href="https://fox-metric.techidaily.com/pioneering-dj-tricks-mastering-the-art-of-dj-poses-with-pro-cdjs/"><u>Pioneering DJ Tricks: Mastering the Art of DJ Poses with Pro CDJs</u></a></li>
+<li><a href="https://fox-metric.techidaily.com/mastering-your-pcs-configuration-a-step-by-nstep-guide-through-the-windows-control-panel-expertise-by-yl-software/"><u>Mastering Your PC's Configuration: A Step-by-nStep Guide Through the Windows Control Panel - Expertise by YL Software</u></a></li>
-<li><a href="https://techidaily.com/the-way-to-get-back-lost-videos-from-motorola-moto-g-5g-2023-by-fonelab-android-recover-video/"><u>The way to get back lost videos from Motorola Moto G 5G (2023)</u></a></li>
+<li><a href="https://fox-metric.techidaily.com/recognizing-signs-how-to-identify-a-malfunctioning-computer-power-unit-insights-from-yl-computing/"><u>Recognizing Signs: How to Identify a Malfunctioning Computer Power Unit - Insights From YL Computing</u></a></li>
-<li><a href="https://fox-metric.techidaily.com/trouble-with-your-device-discover-effective-repair-strategies-with-yl-computing-and-yl-software-experts/"><u>Trouble with Your Device?
-Discover Effective Repair Strategies with YL Computing & YL Software Experts</u></a></li>
+<li><a href="https://fox-metric.techidaily.com/solving-windows-file-recovery-issues-a-comprehensive-guide-by-yl-computing/"><u>Solving Windows File Recovery Issues: A Comprehensive Guide by YL Computing</u></a></li>
-<li><a href="https://fox-metric.techidaily.com/troubleshooting-steps-how-to-fix-a-scanner-that-wont-power-up-tips-from-yl-computing/"><u>Troubleshooting Steps: How to Fix a Scanner That Won't Power Up - Tips From YL Computing</u></a></li>
+<li><a href="https://tech-renaissance.techidaily.com/step-by-step-walkthrough-of-executing-the-tracert-command-in-windows-os/"><u>Step-by-Step Walkthrough of Executing the Tracert Command in Windows OS</u></a></li>
-<li><a href="https://fox-metric.techidaily.com/unlocking-financial-growth-the-compelling-perks-of-diving-into-digital-assets-with-yl-softwares-analysis/"><u>Unlocking Financial Growth: The Compelling Perks of Diving Into Digital Assets with YL Software's Analysis</u></a></li>
+<li><a href="https://fox-metric.techidaily.com/the-origins-of-chinas-fragmentation-during-ming-dynasty-a-comprehensive-analysis-by-yl-computing-yl-software/"><u>The Origins of China's Fragmentation During Ming Dynasty: A Comprehensive Analysis by YL Computing | YL Software</u></a></li>
-<li><a href="https://fox-metric.techidaily.com/unlocking-text-documents-on-windows-systems-a-comprehensive-guide-by-yl-tech-support/"><u>Unlocking Text Documents on Windows Systems: A Comprehensive Guide by YL Tech Support</u></a></li>
+<li><a href="https://fox-metric.techidaily.com/troubleshooting-techniques-for-windows-sound-problems-a-guide-by-professionals-at-yl-computing/"><u>Troubleshooting Techniques for Windows Sound Problems - A Guide by Professionals at YL Computing</u></a></li>
-<li><a href="https://fox-metric.techidaily.com/unveiling-potential-dangers-a-guide-to-protecting-your-assets-in-cryptocurrency-markets-advice-by-yl-software-experts/"><u>Unveiling Potential Dangers: A Guide to Protecting Your Assets in Cryptocurrency Markets – Advice by YL Software Experts</u></a></li>
+<li><a href="https://android-pokemon-go.techidaily.com/ultimate-guide-to-catch-the-regional-located-pokemon-for-nokia-150-2023-drfone-by-drfone-virtual-android/"><u>Ultimate Guide to Catch the Regional-Located Pokemon For Nokia 150 (2023) | Dr.fone</u></a></li>
-<li><a href="https://sound-tweaking.techidaily.com/updated-the-ultimate-guide-8-leading-music-creation-suites-for-mac-and-windows/"><u>Updated The Ultimate Guide 8 Leading Music Creation Suites for Mac & Windows</u></a></li>
+<li><a href="https://fox-metric.techidaily.com/understanding-the-compliance-hurdles-in-cryptocurrency-adoption-insights-from-yl-computings-perspective/"><u>Understanding the Compliance Hurdles in Cryptocurrency Adoption: Insights From YL Computing's Perspective</u></a></li>
 </ul></div>